kampretosjr/simpleGameWikApps/README.md

-# simpleGameWikApps with react-native-sound (not for kids)
+# Simple Tap game with react-native-sound